carbon-language/carbon-lang/clang-tools-extra/docs/ModularizeUsage.rst

 ``<front-end-options>`` is a place-holder for regular Clang front-end arguments, which must follow the <include-files-list>.
-Note that by default, the underlying Clang front end assumes .h files contain C source, so you might need to specify the ``-x c++`` Clang option to tell Clang that the header contains C++ definitions.
+Note that by default, modularize assumes .h files contain C++ source, so if you are using a different language, you might need to use a ``-x`` option to tell Clang that the header contains another language, i.e.:  ``-x c``

 Note also that because modularize does not use the clang driver, you will likely need to pass in additional compiler front-end